dougbutner/web-4/README.md

 3. States (aka Districts, Provinces)
 4. Nations (aka Countries, States, Republics, etc)
 5. Global

-For this paper, we will consider cities as the "lowest" and global as the "highest" stratification level.

-> Additionally, a **community level** may be added below cities to further add accuracy and usefulness.
+> Additionally, a **community level** may be added within cities to further add accuracy and usefulness.

 For the purpose of any geo-social system, **geographic association with each actor** must be defined.